Alejomm20215/orm-python/README.md

-ORM database communication app using Python and SQLAlchemy for ORM implementation onto the app.
+ORM database communication app using Python and SQLAlchemy for ORM implementation into the app.

 React and Axios Library for database communication.